BogdanYarotsky/Amazon-Books-Parser/README.md

 ## Try it yourself

 ❗ [App hosted on Heroku](https://toppler.herokuapp.com/) ❗
-Please, note that I'm not yet aware of how to use background threads for responsive web UIs.
-Plus, Ajax seems like an advanced topic for me.
+Please, note that the front-end doesn't use background threads for responsive web UIs for now.
 For this reason - load time at the moment is about 40-50 seconds.
 Please, be patient - it will load eventually.
+Working to make it faster some time in the future.

 ## Application Features